Episodes

 Day 5: God created sea creatures and birds, blessing them to be fruitful and multiply.

 Day 6: God created land animals and then created humans — male and female — in His own image.
-He blessed them, commanded them to be fruitful and multiply, gave them dominion over all other creatures, and provided plants for food.
+He blessed them, commanded them to be fruitful and multiply, gave them dominion over all creatures, and provided plants for food.

 Day 7: God completed His work and rested, blessing and sanctifying the seventh day.